pdpcosta/ia930/templates/ia930-entrega-final-template.md

 > | Nome3  | 123456  | XXX|

-## Descrição do Projeto (:warning: Atualizar de acordo com a proposta final do projeot :warning:)
+## Descrição do Projeto (:warning: Atualizar de acordo com a proposta final do projeto :warning:)
 > Atualizar as informações associadas à descrição do projeto.
 > Descrição do tema do projeto, incluindo contexto gerador, motivação.
 > Descrição do objetivo principal do projeto.